South Australian Consolidated Acts

 (a) a person is not entitled to statutory compensation if the injury arises from a breach of statutory duty by the person's employer that occurs in the course of the person's employment; and

-(b) a person is not entitled to statutory compensation if the person has received, or is entitled to receive, workers compensation for the same harm under Division 5 or 6 of Part 4 of the Workers Rehabilitation and Compensation Act 1986 ; and
+(b) a person is not entitled to statutory compensation if the person has received, or is entitled to receive, a payment or damages in respect of death or non-economic loss for the same harm under the Return to Work Act 2014 ; and

 (c) a person is not entitled to statutory compensation if the injury is caused by, or arises out of the use of, a motor vehicle in circumstances in which the injury falls within the ambit of a compulsory third-party insurance scheme covering the motor vehicle (whether the vehicle is in fact insured under the scheme or an action for damages lies against a nominal defendant); and